Hazlnut’s apps and online ordering has features to help both restaurants and their customers with prep time and ticket printing.

 “Awesome, my fries were delivered cold” is a phrase said by nobody.
 Most people like their food nice and fresh.
 Unfortunately, with the heavy reliance on third-party delivery, a lot of people are having to settle for sub-par food temperatures.
 Nobody is satisfied when food is delivered in a way the restaurant would have never intended to serve it to the customer.
 Here at Hazlnut, we set out to eliminate the risk of customers receiving their food in a way that would result in a bad review.
-We have developed tools that influence the time quoted to customers and the timing of when the ticket prints to kitchen.
+We have developed tools that influence the time quoted to customers and the timing of when the ticket prints to kitchen for prep.

 Average Prep Time